AngelaMeow/angelameow.github.io/_posts/2025-7-10-visual-design.md

 ![Illustrations for contest](../images/img-illustration-animalitos-2.jpg)
 *Stickers and riso print*

-#### Bonus: Fingerprint Icon Lau
+#### Bonus: Fingerprint Icon
-For Laureate International Universities I designed this fingerprint icon.
-It was used on a Portal for Students, where user were able to manage all of their personal and identification information, something like a digital student passport.
+I designed this fingerprint icon for a Design System Laureate International Universities .
+The use case was to identify Students on a Passport Portal, where users were able to manage their personal and educational information, as a digital student passport.

 ![Fingerprint Icon](../images/img-figerprint.jpg)